North Carolina vs. Syracuse prediction, odds, time: 2026 college basketball picks from proven model

 How to make Syracuse vs. North Carolina picks

-So who wins North Carolina vs. Syracuse, and which side of the spread hits nearly 60% of the time?
+So who wins North Carolina vs. Syracuse, and which side of the spread hits well over 50% of the time?
 Visit SportsLine now to see which side of the Syracuse vs. North Carolina spread to back, all from the advanced model that has simulated this game 10,000 times, and find out.